lgreco/comp271s24/Assignments/Assignment_09/Rehash.md

 # Technical note: `rehash` and `put`

 This note discusses the redundancy between methods `put` and `rehash` in the solution for assignment 9.
 The methods are shown below.
-Comments have removed for brevity.
+Comments have been removed for brevity.

 ## Method `put`